 - Table of Contents Settings: Allows users to adjust the TOC heading style.

 - Hide Entry: Allows users to show or hide all the entries just by clicking the button.
 Note that hiding a TOC entry doesn’t mean removing a slide from the project.
-If you want to hide a specific entry, check the entry box.
+So, if you want to hide a specific entry, check the entry box.

-For example, you want to hide the third entry in the TOC because it has the same name with its previous entry.
-So, deselect the entry box, the third entry will not show on the TOC preview.
-Look at this below picture for understanding easily:
+For example, you want to hide the third entry in the TOC because it has the same name with its previous one.
+So, uncheck the entry box, the third entry will not show on the TOC preview.
+Now, look at this below picture for understanding easily:

 Actually, ActivePresenter 7 shows the content structure of the presentation and allows users to adjust through the presentation right from the General settings.